jahAtFriends/Grade-Calculatron/README.md

 and $w_i$ be the weight corresponding to the same category.
 Then the overall 4-point grade $G$ is given by

 $$G = \sum_i g_i \cdot w_i $$

+### Conversion Back to Letter Grade and Percentage

+The weighted average yields a 4-point score.
+If necessary to convert back to a letter grade use the chart above.
+The third collumn gives a range of percentages